CloudBedrock/cribops-docs/README.md

-# Crib Ops CLI And Desktop Tools Documentation
+# CribOps CLI And Desktop Tools Documentation

 Welcome to the CribOps CLI and now desktop tool!
 Deploy N8N locally with Docker or scale to production-ready AWS infrastructure with a single command.